iamlemec/fastreg/README.md

 # fastreg

-Fast sparse regressions.
+Fast sparse regressions with advanced formula syntax.
 Good for high-dimensional fixed effects.

-**New**: maximum likelihood estimation and generalized linear models with JAX (see `general.py`).
+**New**: generalized linear models and maximum likelihood estimation with JAX.

 ### Install